 Do we already work together?

-If you’re employed at a top 50 VAR, it’s highly likely we already work with many of your colleagues.
-We’re also working with teams at small to medium sized VARs on a daily basis to help them support their client’s global hardware requirements.
+If you’re employed at a top 50 Solutions Providers, it’s highly likely we already work with many of your colleagues.
+We’re also working with teams at small to medium sized Solutions Providers on a daily basis to help them support their client’s global hardware requirements.

-If you have any questions or want to pick our brain on selling international, please feel free to reach out to us here.
+If you have any questions or want to pick our brain on selling internationally, please feel free to reach out to us here.